yuvalmGS/gigaspaces-wiki-jekyll/sbp/excel-space-viewer.markdown

 - It is possible to connect to any running space in your network.
 To connect to a space:
     1. Click the **Connect** button.
-    1. In the Connect to Space dialog box, type the [space URL|XAP66:Space URL].
+    1. In the Connect to Space dialog box, type the depanlinkspace URLtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/Space+URLbelakanglink.
 The general format of the space URL is:

 {% highlight java %}